terrycain/terrafmt/README.md

   [<path> ...]
 Paths or files to format

 Flags:
       --help                         Show context-sensitive help.
       --indent-length=2              Indent size in spaces
       --recursive                    Search recurively for .tf files
       --check                        Check files dont require modification, returns 0 when no changes are required, 1 when changes are needed
       --diff                         Dont modify files but show diff of the changes -V, --version                      Displays version
+      --line-up-assignment-blocks    Line up blocks of assignments
+      --line-up-comment-blocks       Line up blocks of comments

 ```

-TODO
+## TODO

-* Fix indent-level arg
-* Make lineing up the assignments and comment blocks an option
 * Make diff output like `diff -u`
-* Setup github action to build and release